nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

 ========================== ================== =================================================================================================================
  Parameter                  Default            Parameter description
 ========================== ================== =================================================================================================================
- param.prm_file             -                  The path+filename of a CHARMM parameter file.
- param.charge               -                  A dictionary with atoms and matching atomic charges. param.epsilon              -                  A dictionary with atom-pairs and the matching Lennard-Jones :math:`\epsilon` parameter. param.sigma                -                  A dictionary with atom-pairs and the matching Lennard-Jones :math:`\sigma` parameter.
+ param.type                 :class:``                  The path+filename of a CHARMM parameter file. param.charge               -                  A dictionary with atoms and matching atomic charges. param.epsilon              -                  A dictionary with atom-pairs and the matching Lennard-Jones :math:`\epsilon` parameter. param.sigma                -                  A dictionary with atom-pairs and the matching Lennard-Jones :math:`\sigma` parameter.